genellann/AssetLoader/README.md

     }

 ## RECOMMENDATIONS
-Please use constants for your keys.
+I recommend using constants for your keys.

 Constants have great benefits, including but not limited to:
 - They protect your code from typos.